ataberkpazarr/ataberkpazarr.github.io/README.md

 locked and that row’s elements become unmoveable.
 Highest scores are set to 1000 from default and if user finishes the level with a score higher than 1000, then the new level is being opened.
-Developed and specified the game by watching an Udemy course. (https://www.udemy.com/course/make-a-puzzle-match-game-in-unity/ ) All the levels takes places in the same scene with changing width, height etc. Configurations.
+Developed and specified the game by watching an Udemy course. (https://www.udemy.com/course/make-a-puzzle-match-game-in-unity/ ) All the levels takes places in the same scene with changing width, height etc. configurations.

 ![resim](https://user-images.githubusercontent.com/55497058/134746670-5bf0750b-8fd0-4552-ae76-fccfb7d66fd5.png)